Joseph Demarco

 Joseph Demarco (1718–1793) was a Maltese medical practitioner, a scientist, and a major philosopher.
 His areas of specialisation in philosophy were mostly philosophical psychology and physiology.

-Demarco's extensive interests make him quite unique.
-Indeed, though his main concern was human health, this must be understood in the widest of meanings.
-He was fascinated by the mechanisms of the human body but also with its infirmities, especially within their psychological and social contexts.
-This brought him to be very much attracted to the philosophical underpinnings of the human condition in all of its aspects.
-Both his life and his writings are proof enough of this.
+Demarco's extensive interests make him unique.
+His main concern was human health and he was fascinated by the mechanisms of the human body and its infirmities, especially within their psychological and social contexts.
+This brought him to be attracted to the philosophical underpinnings of the human condition in all of its aspects.

 Life

 Beginnings

 Demarco was born on 2 January 1718 in Cospicua, Malta.
 This seaport and dry-dock hub was also a place where many different peoples congregated.
 More so since the then Grand Master of the Knights Hospitallers, António Manoel de Vilhena, had given free entry to the harbours to all nations.

 Fortunate enough to be born within a well-off family, Demarco was given a good education (including a solid knowledge of Latin), probably at the Collegium Melitense of the Jesuits in Valletta, Malta.
 From an early age, his eyes were set on the medical profession, one highly regarded and very much encouraged by the Knights Hospitallers.
 Already as a young boy, his medical intellectual curiosity drew him to speculate about the effect of atmospheric conditions on the human body, as his writing from 1733 (De Aere), at only fifteen years of age, attests.
 Of course, he was also very much interested in understanding physical illnesses, as his writing from 1741 (De Tumoribus Humoralibus), on swellings caused by liquid retention, shows.
 In addition, he was from an early age piqued by instances of pathological madness, common to congested urban areas as his home-town, Cospicua, was, and made some particular observations about the phenomenon (especially that caused by rabies) around 1742 (Tractatus de Rabie).